A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 2.A.3.4 The board takes corrective action when it identifies risks to clients, risks to employees, or when the provider is not achieving its social goals.

-The board’s oversight role means that it is responsible for taking action when targets are not being met to keep in track with the defined strategy.
+The board’s oversight role means that it is responsible for taking action when social targets are not being met to keep in track with the defined social strategy.

 Scoring guidance

-The score is ‘yes’ if concrete, recent, major corrective action can be shared (major means involving changes in products terms and conditions, organization, trainings, etc.).
-It can also be ‘yes’ if it is considered that no corrective action is needed as the provider is fully achieving its social goals.
+• Score ‘yes’, if concrete, major corrective action over the past two years can be shared (major means involving changes in products terms and conditions, staff incentives, organization, trainings, etc.) or no corrective action was needed as the provider has been fully achieving its social goals.

 Sources of information